 The Safe Partnership Limited is a national charity which aims to help victims of domestic violence and sexual abuse across England and Wales.
 They secure the homes for victims of domestic abuse, they provide safe rooms and sanctuaries, and they also run a free healthy relationship programme for young people.

 Shelter helps millions of people every year struggling with bad housing or homelessness through our advice, support and legal services.
-The service in Dorset is based in Bournemouth Triangle.
+The local service in Dorset is based at Bournemouth Triangle.

 Space Youth Project is a group for young people who are lesbian, gay, bisexual, trans or just unsure.
 They meet weekly throughout Dorset.
 You get the opportunity to meet other people and make new friends, chat, go out, plan events and have fun.

 Special Educational Needs and Disability Information, Advice and Support Service (SENDiass) – Bournemouth, Christchurch and Poole

 SENDiass gives information, advice and support for children and young people with special education needs and/or disabilities, and their parents or carers.

 STARS is a pan-Dorset charity that offers free 1-2-1 support, for anyone of any age or gender who lives, works or studies in Dorset and has experienced any form of sexual violence at any time in their life.

 A free, confidential, NHS service for people aged 18+.
 It provides psychological support across Dorset and Southampton for people registered at a Dorset or Southampton GP surgery.
 As an IAPT service (Improving Access to Psychological Therapies), they accept self-referrals online and by telephone.

 The Chatterboxes is a youth action project run by young people with disabilities aged 13 to 25 years old.
 Their aim is to raise awareness of disabilities and create a community which is equal for all whilst being surrounded by friendship and laughter.
 Within all groups there is a focus on transition and supporting members to build skills to help them in the future.
 Activities include cookery, safety workshops, arts and crafts, film making, magazine design and much more.